apache/spark/docs/web-ui.md

 * **[Tasks deserialization time](configuration.html#compression-and-serialization)**
 * **Duration of tasks**.
 * **GC time** is the total JVM garbage collection time.
-* **Result serialization time** is the time spent serializing the task result on a executor before sending it back to the driver.
+* **Result serialization time** is the time spent serializing the task result on an executor before sending it back to the driver.
 * **Getting result time** is the time that the driver spends fetching task results from workers.
 * **Scheduler delay** is the time the task waits to be scheduled for execution.
 * **Peak execution memory** is the maximum memory used by the internal data structures created during shuffles, aggregations and joins.